larryknaebelobsidian/kingdom/Title Page.md

 My desire is to give you enough taste so you also will take this journey by reading all 2100 pages of the printed work, **The Theocratic Kingdom**.
 These selected quotations may also help you (as it has me) to review your journey from time to time, either along the way or looking back.

 These notes are being captured in [Obsidian](https://obsidian.md) (and are best viewed in Obsidian) but a subset of the complete notes have been exported into EPUB and PDF (see exports folder) for non-Obsidian viewing.
 The complete set of my notes can freely be obtained at [github](https://github.com/larryknaebelobsidian/kingdom).
-This work is free and non-licensed.
+My notes are free and non-licensed.

 May you come to trust and obey the Lord and Savior Jesus Christ and grow in your loving hope of His return and kingdom.